kbm5999/kbm5999/README.md

 ### Hi there 👋

-This is a line of random text.
+This is a demo webpage created for Github Practice STAT 184.

 <!--
 **kbm5999/kbm5999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.